bvberkum/docutils-ext/ReadMe.rst

   dev
     all development now here.

-    :tests: 64; 9 failures, 1 error
+    :tests: 66; 9 failures

-    FIXME: 25 failures. introduced a bug relating to literal block spacing, update tests if appropiate before updating ReadMe

-    Testing rstwriter only.
-    Also not testing all rSt features while not implemented.
+    Not testing all rSt features while not implemented, focus on rstwriter.
     Should do all that at separate branch perhaps.

     dev_rstwriterobjects